-Battling it out with the Mugals in the 17th Century, Shivaji, the Maratha warrior and his army built a fort.
-This fort was strategically built, impermeable from 3 sides owing to cliffs and terrain and guarded on the fourth.
+Battling it out with the Mughals in the 17th Century, Shivaji, the Maratha warrior, and his army built a fort.
+This fort was strategically built, impermeable from 3 sides owing to cliffs and the terrain and guarded on the fourth.
 Owing to Shivaji’s strategy, the fort was accessible to allies via a single walkway, which made it perpetually inaccessible to foes.
 This fort still stands today in what used to be the capital of the Marathas, Raigarh.

-This fort was fed by the Ganga Sagar Lake, still in pristine condition and tourists with a flair for photography can assure themselves of a time of their life.
-Maharashtra is full of ancient forts and remains from the Maratha’s reign, but possible none better preserved than the Raigarh fort.
+This fort was fed by the Ganga Sagar Lake, still in pristine condition and tourists with a flair for photography can have the time of their lives.
+Maharashtra is full of ancient forts and remains from the Maratha’s reign, but possibly none better preserved than the Raigarh Fort.

 Winter is the best time to visit Raigarh Fort.